orinae26/orinae26/README.md

 - 👋 Hi, I’m Orina Emmanuel
-- 👀 I’m interested in Python, R and Javascript.
+- 👀 I’m interested in Python, R, Javascript and solidity.
 - 🌱 I’m currently learning Python and Javascript
-- 💞️ I’m looking to collaborate on Python and Javascript
+- 💞️ I’m looking to collaborate on Python, Javascript and solidity
 - 📫 How to reach me: oryna.rich26@gmail.com

 <!---